SquareHook/2Mean/README.md

 hostname you use in your browser.
 Otherwise you will be unable to authenticate users.

+### Proxy (or container)
+If you are deploying behind a proxy then set `TOOMEAN_APP_PROXY_URL` to a url that will resolve to the application.
+This is especially necessary if the `TOOMEAN_APP_PORT` is not being listened on (for example in a docker container that maps the application port to something else or behind a proxy that routes traffic to the application based on hostname).
+This setting will be used to generate links to the application reachable from email.
+For example:

+- `TOOMEAN_APP_PROXY_URL=https://app.example.com`

 ### Mongo
 Mongo can be configured with several environment variables.
 By default 2Mean will attempt to connect to a local mongo on port 27017 using 2Mean_development.